WOMEN GO TRAVEL

 Meals Included: Breakfast

-Founded in 1504 by Sultan Sikander Lodi on the western bank of the Yamuna River, Agra was besieged in 1526 by Babur, the first Mughal Emperor.
-Upon arrival, we visit Agra Fort, where imposing red sandstone battlements conceal magnificent Mughal palaces.
-We explore the Diwani Am (Hall of Public Audience) and the Diwani Khas (Hall of Private Audience), alongside the delicate white marble Mina Masjid (Heavenly Mosque), which stands in striking contrast within the Red Fort complex.
+On arrival, we’ll visit Agra Fort, where imposing red sandstone walls hide splendid Mughal palaces.
+We’ll explore the Diwani Am (Hall of Public Audience) and Diwani Khas (Hall of Private Audience), as well as the delicate white marble Mina Masjid (Heavenly Mosque), which stands out strikingly within the Red Fort complex.

 As evening approaches, we visit the Taj Mahal at sunset.
 Built by Emperor Shah Jahan in memory of his wife Mumtaz Mahal, who died giving birth to their fourteenth child in 1631, the Taj Mahal has been beautifully described by Indian poet Rabindranath Tagore as ‘a tear drops on the face of eternity’.